 Red Velvet Sheet Cake

-Easy Red Velvet Sheet Cake is a party-sized crowd pleaser.
-Moist and tender old fashioned red velvet cake with cream cheese frosting, all made from scratch.
+Red Velvet Sheet Cake is a party-sized crowd pleaser.
+Moist and tender old fashioned red velvet cake with cream cheese frosting.
+Try today!

 Yield 24 servings